jundalisay/superb/content/en/material/principles/intro/chapter-02.md

 {{< quote ava="einbla" >}}
-But we only demand that ‘simultaniety’ supply us with an empirical decision.
+<p>But we only demand that ‘simultaniety’ supply us with an empirical decision.</p>
 <cite>Einstein, Relativity, Section 8</cite>
 {{< /quote >}}